AstroBai/vsdist/README.md

 # Usage

+- You probably need to manually install getdist to use the extension.

 After installing the extension, you can analyse a chain folder by right-clicking on it and selecting the command "VSDist: Analyse Chains".
 Then the extension will show up a new tab with some simple settings.

 ![preview_settings](./images/preview_settings.png)